 For almost seven decades, the Soviet health system led the world.
 It was held up as a model for developing countries and other socialist states.
 Like the propaganda posters that promoted healthcare, the system itself became a form of propaganda, showcasing the power of Communism.

 But, the problems began in the 80s.
 The Soviet Union was going through significant economic and political changes at the time.
 Many of the Soviet Republics were calling for independence and autonomy, while the centralized economy was on the verge of collapse.
 Healthcare was one victim of the upheaval.
 A lack of investment meant that many facilities were crumbling and out-of-date.
 There was rampant corruption, a shortage of medical supplies, and significant disparities in treatment and outcomes.
 Supplies like needles, gloves and intravenous tubing were often reused.
 Despite similar population sizes, the US was spending almost ten times more than the USSR on healthcare, and it showed.
 There were large numbers of heavy smokers, poor nutrition and fitness, and a rapid rise in substance abuse.
 In the 1980s, the USSR was the first industrialised country ever to post a decline in life expectancy and an increase in infant mortality.

 Since the fall of the USSR, healthcare outcomes have steadily improved.
 Absent from healthcare today are the striking propaganda posters.
-We’re lucky to have a few for sale, and you can find them here.
+Shop our vintage health propaganda posters below or explore the collection here.